Sky Base Gallery

 How do we provide for individuals in Sky Base?

-Specialist teaching assistants support children, both in their mainstream classes and during unstructured activities, such as during play time, as required.
+Specialist teaching assistants support children as required in their mainstream classes and during unstructured activities, such as during play time.
 They also help to deliver individual programmes under the guidance of the base leader and the appropriate specialist professionals.

 How do we work with parents and carers?

-Many of the children in Sky Base come to school by taxi or mini-bus and their parents may not be able to meet with the Sky Base teachers on a regular basis.
-Therefore, we place an emphasis on communication through a Home-School book.
+Staff in Sky Base work closely with parents and carers and every child has a home school communication book.
 Adults at home and staff at school use the book to send messages, ask questions, voice concerns and give positive feedback.
-Additionally, parents can phone the school office at any time and leave a message - one of the Sky Base team will return their call as soon as they can.
+Where children are local, staff can speak with carers at drop-off or pick up times- this usually happens on a daily basis.
+Some children in Sky Base come to school by taxi or mini-bus and their parents may not be able to meet with the Sky Base teachers on a regular basis.
+Therefore, parents can phone the school office at any time and leave a message - one of the Sky Base team will return their call as soon as they can.

 How do we review the placement in Sky Base?

 The continued suitability of placement will be considered at each annual review of Education Health Care Plans (EHCP) and if necessary during interim reviews.
-Tamar Shanks, as Sky Base Leader, will attend all reviews.
+Tamar Shanks, as SENCO, will attend all reviews and where possible, their key worker.